garrettmichaelgeorge/live_beats_nixified/README.md

   - Coming soon, this repo will make using Postgres even easier and more portable
 - Nix handles the rest – you don't need to install anything, even Elixir

-## Getting set up and working with the project
+## Getting set up

 0. (Optional but recommended) Connect to the project's build cache to speed up initial setup:
   a.
 Install [Cachix](https://www.cachix.org/), the cache provider client: `nix profile install nixpkgs#cachix`
   b.
 Connect to the [build cache](https://app.cachix.org/cache/garrettmichaelgeorge-public#pull): `cachix use garrettmichaelgeorge-public`
 1. Clone this repo and `cd` into it
-2. Enter the Nix development environment.
-2 options:
+2. Enter the Nix development environment: `nix develop`.
-  a.
-(Optional but recommended) Using direnv: `direnv allow`, or
+  - Alternatively, you can use direnv to load the environment automatically: `direnv allow`.

-  b.
-Using the Nix CLI directly: `nix develop`
+## Working with the project

-3. Start the database
+1. Start the database
   a.
-Coming soon, you will be able to run `overmind start` and everything will be handled
+Coming soon, you will be able to run a single command and everything will be handled
   b.
-For now, you will need to run Postgres using the method of your choice.
+For now, you will need to start Postgres yourself.
 If you're on macOS and don't have Postgres set up, [Postgres.app](https://postgresapp.com/) is a great way to get started.
-LiveBeatsNixified does include a full Postgres package in its development environment, so if you're inclined, you can also run `postgres` CLI commands directly after entering the dev environment in step 2.
+Docker [offers](https://hub.docker.com/_/postgres) another way.
+LiveBeatsNixified does include a full Postgres package in its development environment, so if you're inclined, you can also run `postgres` CLI commands directly.
-4. Run the tests: `mix test`
+1. Run the tests: `mix test`
-5. Compile a release: `mix release`
+1. Compile a release: `mix release`
-6. Use Nix to compile the release: `nix build`
+1. Use Nix to compile the release: `nix build`
-7. Build the app in a Docker image: `nix build .#image`
+1. Build the app in a Docker image: `nix build .#image`

-8. If you want to run the app locally, see the GitHub OAuth instructions below (this is for a specific LiveBeats feature)
+_Note:_ if you want to be able to sign in when running the app locally, see the GitHub OAuth instructions below.

 ---